rrbarbosa/debezium-docker/README.md

 	# boot up testing cotainer
 	docker-compose run test
-	# ...start a flask app on localhost:5000
+	# ...starts a flask app on localhost:5000

 Every time an GET is issued, all unread messages in the topic are retrieved.
-The app remembers the last read message, so only updates will are in subsequent requests.
+The app remembers the last read message, so only updates are retrieved in subsequent requests.